What is Story Mapping?

-Individual user stories are arranged beneath the larger steps they roll up under.
-When a story map is complete, you can see all of the ways a user might interact with a product in a single, logical view that progresses from the first interaction to the completion of the overall user objective.
+Individual user stories are arranged beneath the more significant steps they roll up under.
+Thus, when a story map is complete, you can see all of the ways a user might interact with a product in a single, logical view that progresses from the first interaction to completing the overall user objective.

-Story mapping is usually done on a wall (or floor) using sticky notes or index cards and a whole lot of tape.
-Usually, the entire team takes part in identifying and agreeing on the primary steps of the user journey and then assigning user stories beneath them.
-Each story is discussed so there’s no doubt about what a story actually is, its purpose and how it fits into the overall scheme of things.
+Story mapping is usually done on a wall (or floor) using sticky notes or index cards and many tapes.
+Usually, the entire team identifies and agrees on the primary steps of the user journey and then assigns user stories beneath them.
+Finally, each story is discussed, so there’s no doubt about what a story actually is, its purpose, and how it fits into the overall scheme of things.

 Story mapping serves a few key purposes.
-It paints a full picture of how a product is used, which is often lost in the “not seeing the forest for the trees” reality of feature development, since most teams focus on specific tasks and not the “big picture” most of the time.
-It can also identify holes in functionality or areas to focus on, since it can visually highlight gaps in the user experience.
-A story map can also be an excellent tool for prioritizing, both for an MVP (what’s the minimum required to complete the overall goal) and for subsequent releases (what’s missing that must/should/could be there).
+First, it paints a full picture of how a product is used, often lost in the “not seeing the forest for the trees” reality of feature development since most teams focus on specific tasks and not the “big picture” most of the time.
+Second, it can also identify holes in functionality or areas to focus on since they can visually highlight gaps in the user experience.
+Finally, a story map can also be an excellent tool for prioritizing, both for an MVP (the minimum required to complete the overall goal) and subsequent releases (what’s missing that must/should/could be there).

-Of course the most common usage of story mapping is utilizing it as an alternative to “flat” backlog management, where each item is viewed in a vacuum instead of in a visual, big picture context.
+Of course, the most common usage of story mapping utilizes it as an alternative to “flat” backlog management, where each item is viewed in a vacuum instead of in a visual, big-picture context.
 Grooming a backlog with no context might work, but you miss out on the chance to view each item’s connection and importance to the overall journey.

-Jeff Patton is credited as the inventor of story mapping and he has literally written the book on it (User Story Mapping).
-This invention was borne out of a realization that written documents are prone to misinterpretation, while having an actual conversation was far likelier to lead to a common understanding and delivery of a product that actually meets the needs of its intended users.
+Jeff Patton is credited as the inventor of story mapping, and he has written the book on it (User Story Mapping).
+This invention was born out of a realization that written documents are prone to misinterpretation while having an actual conversation was far likelier to lead to a shared understanding and delivery of a product that meets the needs of its intended users.

-The goal of story mapping is to uncover the details of what is really required to deliver customer value and to avoid backlog grooming sessions that don’t fully engage the audience and consider each item out of context.
+Story mapping aims to uncover the details of what is required to deliver customer value and avoid backlog grooming sessions that don’t fully engage the audience, and consider each item out of context.

 While Jeff started introducing the concept to the world as far back as 2005, it wasn’t officially dubbed “story mapping” until 2008.
-In the decade since its introduction, it has been adopted by many agile adherents and incorporated into multiple tools and software solutions for product development teams.
+However, in the decade since its introduction, it has been adopted by many agile adherents and incorporated into multiple tools and software solutions for product development teams.

 The backbone of the story map is the core set of steps a user must work through to accomplish their goal.
-Beneath each step are the details for each of the larger steps (the “big” step might be “checkout” while smaller steps below could include inputting/selecting shipping address, selecting shipping method, inputting/selecting payment method, confirming shipment, sending shipment details, etc.).
+Beneath each step are the details for each of the larger steps (the “big” step might be “checkout,” while smaller steps below could include inputting/selecting the shipping address, select a shipping method, inputting/selecting a payment method, confirming shipment, sending shipment details, etc.).

-Story mapping invites everyone to “get their hands dirty” because the map is being built in real-time, in person and collaboratively.
-As stories are being mapped to the overall workflow, there is ample opportunity to challenge, to add and to edit, all relative to the overall goal and not focusing on a discrete task or item.
+Story mapping invites everyone to “get their hands dirty” because the map is built in real-time, in-person, and collaboratively.
+As stories are being mapped to the overall workflow, there is ample opportunity to challenge, add, and edit, all relative to the overall goal and not focusing on a discrete task or item.

-By working on the story map together, you create a shared understanding and everyone who exits the session is on the same page regarding what’s important, why it’s important and how it fits into the overarching goal.
+By working on the story map together, you create a shared understanding.
+Everyone who exits the session is on the same page regarding what’s important, why it’s important, and how it fits into the overarching goal.
 And since you’re not allowed to “move on” until each user story and how it plugs into the overall narrative is fully understood by everyone, you’ll avoid countless wasted hours of developers and designers creating things they “think” meet the objectives yet fall short in reality.

 Story maps are continual works in progress.
-As steps are completed, new ones get prioritized and additional steps added.
+As steps are completed, new ones get prioritized, and additional steps are added.
 Meanwhile, user feedback and competitive analysis uncover new requirements.
-Whether you leave your story map up/out and update it or rebuild it from scratch periodically, the backbone and key steps remain part of the process.
+So whether you leave your story map up/out and update it or rebuild it from scratch periodically, the backbone and key steps remain part of the process.

-Reassessing your story map on a regular basis is healthy and recommended.
+Reassessing your story map regularly is healthy and recommended.
 You can either leave it up on the wall permanently, or you can periodically recreate it, which in and of itself can be an insightful exercise.
 However you do it, the perspective gained from the process is invaluable, both in optimizing the prioritization of user stories and from the discussions and revelations that come from discussing each story with the entire team.

 The great thing about story mapping is that you can start using it during any phase of the product life cycle.